TECoding/.github/profile/README.md

 ## Our projects
 - 🎉 [HiTec Quiz App](https://github.com/TECoding/hitec-2021): We created this app so new students at our university could explore new communities and group to improve their school experiences and match them to a group they could be part of.
 - 📈 [FETEC App](https://github.com/TECoding/FETEC-APP): We're currently working on an app to showcase local small businesses in the student and entrepeneurs community to help them grow.
+- 🍕 [Meet && Code](https://www.instagram.com/p/CcuDQMFudpl/): We hosted an event sponsored by GitHub to reunite and grow the tech community at our Campus (Guadalajara), giving an opening keynote/conference, hosting some challenges with swag prizes and we had two contests: Our first ever live coding challenge and a live quiz with some hard questions.
+We had an excelent engagement with over 70 attendees and over 150 registry entries (which we had to cut because of the auditorium full capacity).
+- 👨‍💻👩‍💻 Coming soon Guadalajara...

 ## Want to join us?
 ✨ Sure!
 Just join our [Discord](https://discord.gg/CJ6guzBXRR)!